Old-School Sloppy Joes (Just Like Mom Made in the 60s)

 For many of us, Old-School Sloppy Joes were not fancy.
 They were not gourmet.
 They were not Instagram-worthy.

-They were simple.
+They were simply there.

 There on a Tuesday night when nobody wanted meatloaf again.